oasis-tcs/xacml-spec/xacml-v4.0-csd01.md

   </Apply>
   ```

+<span> </span>
+:  This expression is `True` because the first argument is equal to at least one of the elements of the **_bag_**, according to the function.

 * `urn:oasis:names:tc:xacml:3.0:function:all-of`

-  This function applies a Boolean function between a specific primitive value and a bag of values, and returns `True` if and only if the predicate is `True` for every element of the bag.
+  This function applies a Boolean function between a specific primitive value and a **_bag_** of values, and returns `True` if and only if the predicate is `True` for every element of the **_bag_**.

   This function SHALL take n+1 arguments, where n is one or greater.
 The first argument SHALL be a `<Function>` element that names a Boolean function that takes n arguments of primitive types.
-Under the remaining n arguments, n-1 parameters SHALL be values of primitive data-types and one SHALL be a bag of a primitive data-type.
-The expression SHALL be evaluated as if the function named in the `<Function>` argument were applied to the n-1 non-bag arguments and each element of the bag argument and the results are combined with `urn:oasis:names:tc:xacml:1.0:function:and`.
+Under the remaining n arguments, n-1 parameters SHALL be values of primitive data-types and one SHALL be a **_bag_** of a primitive data-type.
+The expression SHALL be evaluated as if the function named in the `<Function>` argument were applied to the n-1 non-bag arguments and each element of the **_bag_** argument and the results are combined with `urn:oasis:names:tc:xacml:1.0:function:and`.

-  For example, the following expression SHALL evaluate to `True` because the first argument (10) is greater than all of the elements of the bag (9,3,4 and 2):
+  For example, the following expression SHALL evaluate to `True`:

   ```xml
   <Apply FunctionId="urn:oasis:names:tc:xacml:3.0:function:all-of">